 With the increased awareness of the effects of concussions on all athletes – those with and without intellectual disabilities – there has been a call to action throughout the sports world for concussion education and training.

 Wellness programs, such as our Unified Walking Clubs and Unified Yoga, provide opportunities for physical fitness for Special Olympics New Jersey athletes.

 Special Olympics New Jersey and local fitness centers are working together to reach and enrich the well-being of the people and communities we serve through fitness partnerships.

-To find out more about the health programs offered by Special Olympics New Jersey, contact Katelyn Sheridan at email@example.com.
+To find out more about the health programs offered by Special Olympics New Jersey, please contact Bill DePonte at email@example.com.